-- Packed with protein and fiber, you won’t believe that our Paleo Brownie Protein Bar is healthy.
-One thing it’s NOT packed with is added sugar.
+- Packed with protein and fiber, you won’t believe that my protein bars are healthy.
+One thing they're NOT packed with is added sugar.
 Satisfy your sweet tooth and CRUSH your cravings for hours… I always keep one of these in my bag or purse!

 - Our Keto Delight Vegan Bar combines healthy fats from coconut, cocoa butter, sunflower seed butter, and almond butter.
 We’ve also included 10 grams of protein from pumpkin seed and hemp.
 This bar is enrobed in unsweetened chocolate… with 6 grams of fiber in every bar… and just 1 gram of total sugars… it all adds up to a keto win!

 The views in this blog by JJ Virgin should never be used as a substitute for professional medical advice.
 Please work with a healthcare practitioner concerning any medical problem or concern.
 The information here is not intended to diagnose, treat, or prevent any disease or condition.
 Statements contained here have not been evaluated by the Food and Drug Administration.

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.